 Who wants to make the quintessential Chinese condiment aka the Best Chinese Chili oil?
 Like everything else, Chinese Chili oil is better homemade.
 This recipe for Chili oil is incredibly easy and so versatile for so many dishes!

 Nothing beats homemade Chinese chili.
 It beats any store-bought chili oil 100x.
 Also, making your own chili oil will last for months.
-You can personalize it with as many or little aromatics as you want.
-Plus, it goes with just about everything from eggs, rice, noodles to wontons, and even salads.
+You can personalize it with as many or as little aromatics as you want.
+Plus, it goes with just about everything from eggs, rice, and noodles to wontons, and even salads.

 What is Chili Oil?